The Tyrolean Mining and Metallurgy Museum Brixlegg tells the long history of the mining in this area.

 Image gallery: Brixlegg

-Altitude: 534 m asl
+Altitude: 534 m a.s.l.

-In winter, the Ski Jewel Alpbachtal Wildschönau, offering 109 km of ski slopes and 46 lift facilities, makes you spend great days on skis.
-As we are talking about winter sports: this is the place where the former ski races and Olympic champion Stefan Eberharter comes from.
-However, also in the skateboard scene Brixlegg is a well-known place, because in the fantastic “Cradle Skatepark” skateboarders can nearly ride headfirst.
+In winter, the Ski Jewel Alpbachtal Wildschönau invites you to spend great days on the skis or the snowboard, and to try tobogganing or cross-country skiing.
+As we are talking about winter sports: Brixlegg is the place where the former ski races and Olympic champion Stefan Eberharter comes from.
+However, also in the skateboard scene Brixlegg is a well-known place, because in the fantastic 1,200 sqm large "The Cradle" skateboarders can nearly ride headfirst.